khadgarmage/web_site/README.md

 ## SEO

-Make sure each .md starts with the following texts:
+Make sure each .md starts with the following texts :

 ```
 ---